upvalue/meditations/README.md

 meditations will use webpack bundled files if they are available (webpack will be run alongside npm/yarn install).
 For development, `rm assets/webpack-bundle*` or use `webpack -w`

+# SSL

+To use SSL, you'll need to set up nginx (or another webserver) as a proxy.
+Then pass the --websocket-secure flag.

 # Dependencies

 - Go libraries: See Godeps/Godeps.json